 The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
 We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, subjects and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico

-The information herein on "Save Your Spine and Sleep Soundly with The Proper Mattress" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Save Your Spine and Sleep Soundly with The Proper Mattress" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 Hamstring muscle injuries are common, especially in athletes and individuals with physically demanding jobs.
 Is… Read More

 How can spinal decompression reduce pain while restoring spinal flexibility in many individuals with lumbar… Read More